 Have you wrecked your metabolism with too much dieting or exercise?

 You never eat fast food, let alone supersize anything.
-To the contrary, you are constantly depriving yourself and doing regular rigorous exercise.
+To the contrary, you are constantly depriving yourself and doing regular vigorous exercise.
 But you can’t seem to lose weight or keep it off.
-You starve yourself and run extra miles per week–wow a quarter pound lighter.
+You starve yourself and run extra miles per week.
 As soon as you go back to your normal diet routine, the weight comes back.
 You swear you have no metabolism but your doctor says everything is normal.
 Your friends recommend yet another fat burning diet but nothing seems to work.
 Sound familiar?

 When the body senses excessive dieting or exercise this normal sequence of events is altered.
 Instead of converting T4 to the active T3, the body then converts the T4 into a substance called reverse T3 instead of into T3.
 This causes the metabolism to drop and it is shown to often not return to normal even after regular eating or exercise is resumed.
 You have now wrecked your metabolism.